Connor-Underwood/Virtual-Shoe-Marketplace/README.md

 **<span style="text-decoration:underline;">Files</span>**

 Format of some specified files: In many cases the files are of the format .csv each one has a different format and each value separated by a comma means something different.
+We have provided many different example files with our project to give an understanding of how the formatting is done.
+The tests can also be perfomred with the provided files.

 **Accounts csv file**: this file stores only the details of each account of each user